Last Updated on March 20, 2026 by Hannah Stephenson

 This was unusual because people in other areas, like District Six, were displaced and forced into informal settlements under the Group Areas Act.
 This act was introduced 1950 and forbade different racial and religious groups from co-existing.

 However, since Bo Kaap had always been a Muslim enclave, it was designated a Muslim-only area.
 This meant that most Cape Malay people were able to remain.
+However, there were Christian Cape Malay families who were sadly forced to leave.

 The Colourful Houses